 World

-UWorld is the top-level object representing a map in which Actors and Components will exist and be rendered.
-Contains the persistent level and many other objects like gamestate, gamemode, and lists like Pawns and Controllers currently on the map.
+World is the top-level object representing a map in which Actors and Components will exist and rendered.
+Contains the persistent level and many other objects like GameState, GameMode, and arrays containing things like Pawns and Controllers currently on the map.

 Accessing World

-Easy to access by calling GetWorld() inside your Actors.
+Easy to access by calling GetWorld() inside classes derived from UObject (this includes all the classes mentioned so far).

-When trying to get the world instance in static functions you need to pass in a ‘WorldContextObject’ which is basically just an input parameter that we can use to call ->GetWorld() on.
+When trying to get the world instance in static functions you should pass in a WorldContextObject which is basically just an input parameter that we can use to call GetWorld() on.
 Here is an example from one of my header files:

 static APlayerController* GetFirstLocalPlayerController(UObject* WorldContextObject);